jinghuazhao/COVID-19/NGS/README.md

 /rds/project/jmmh2/rds-jmmh2-projects/olink_proteomics/scallop/NGS

-## Phenotype information
+1. Phenotype information

-Results at work/ are according to
+Results at work/ are according to the combination of,

-* NGS (CARDIOMETABOLIC, INFLAMMATION, NEUROLOGY)
+* NGS panels -- CARDIOMETABOLIC, INFLAMMATION, NEUROLOGY.
-* Olink (cvd2, cvd3, inf, neu) panels
+* Olink panels -- cvd2, cvd3, inf, neu.
-* QC (raw, QC, LOD, col1 for raw measurements, Olink NGS QC=PASS, LOD (set to be NA when < LOD), and column 1 (set to NA when 01).
+* QC types -- raw: raw measurements, QC: NGS QC=PASS, LOD: set to be NA when < LOD, and col1: set to NA when 01.

-There are 16 NGS-Olink-QC combinations shown in correlogram.pdf for density, for correlation (.dat) and scatter plots (.pdf).
+for a total of 16 NGS-Olink-QC combinations, with suffexes .dat for correlation and .pdf for scatter plots.

 Group | Combinations
 --------|-------------